This module provides a general overview of the artefact categories most frequently recovered during survey and excavation.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.

 Practicals with assignments;

 Please bring drawing paper, pencil and a loupe (10x) to the practicals.
-The loupe can also be purchased at the start of the practical.
 For more information: see Brightspace.

 1 theoretical exam (multiple choice) (60%);